 A bottle of local Orange or Mudgee wine on arrival

-Forty villas, including spacious two- and three-bedroom retreats ideal for group getaways.
+Forty villas, including spacious two- and three-bedroom retreats ideal for group and family getaways.

 11am, but flexible subject to availability (try not to leave, ever!).
 Check-in, 3pm.

 Double rooms from £1104.07 (AU$2,100), including tax at 10 per cent.

 Rates include gourmet breakfast, lunch, dinner, non-alcoholic beverages and selected regional wines and beer with meals, plus two daily on-site activities a person.
 Spa services, premium alcohol, minibar and room service cost extra.

 A centrepiece of each room is a classy tome on Charles Darwin's adventures in Australia, open at the page describing his two visits to Wolgan Valley in the 19th century.
 There's a magnifying glass to fully appreciate the book's historic illustrations and binoculars on hand to see poetry, and evolution, in motion outside.

 Swimming pool, tennis court, spa, sauna, steam room, gym, mountain bikes, DVD/CD library, free WiFi throughout, restaurants, bar, wine cellar, playroom.
 In rooms: private pool, veranda, double-sided fireplace, flatscreen TV, movies on demand, DVD/CD players, preloaded iPod, minibar, coffee machine, binoculars.